-It’s funny how a you can have both good and bad experiences whilst travelling on a train, this was out train travel experience last Thursday…
+It’s funny how you can have both good and bad experiences whilst travelling on a train, this was out train travel experience last Thursday…

-Dear Snooty ladies,
+Dear Snooty ladies

 As you walked down the carriage I got the sense that you were not happy with your allocated reserved seats.
 You sat down to the side of us but one row back which meant I was able to hear your mutterings.
 Mind you so were all the other passengers in our half of the carriage.
-Listening you to moan and grumble about be allocated to the children’s carriage of the train.
-‘We are going to have to listen to them all the way to London’ I heard you say to each other.
-Thankfully you thought better of staying in your seats and within a few minutes of sitting there you opted to go and find somewhere else to sit.
+Listening to you to moan and grumble about be allocated to the children’s carriage of the train.
+‘We are going to have to listen to them all the way to London‘ I heard you say to each other.
+Thankfully you thought better of staying in your seats and within a few minutes of sitting there, you opted to go and find somewhere else to sit.

 Thank you for moving, on behalf of myself, my children and all the other families who were treating their children to a day in London over the Easter break.
 I’m not quite sure I would have been able to bite my tongue for two hours before saying something to you both.

 Love from the mum with the two children (who were busy colouring at the time)

 I want to say thank you for looking up from your Kindle as Tigger knocked on the glass panel between you.
 I want to thank you for smiling at him and waving (he has a thing for blondes).
 I want to thank you for repeating these same actions time and time again without once looking like he was bothering you.
 You made a little boy very happy and chatted about you on the way home.